Toyota Yaris Insurance Rates

 When you’re ready to shop for cheap Toyota Yaris car insurance rates, just enter your five-digit ZIP code into our FREE quote comparison tool to get started.

-Estimated insurance prices for a Toyota Yaris are $1,156 every 12 months with full coverage.
-Comprehensive costs around $200 a year, collision insurance costs $338, and liability coverage is $460.
-A policy with only liability insurance costs around $510 a year, and a high-risk policy costs around $2,502.
-Teen drivers pay the most at up to $4,546 a year.
+The average insurance rates for a Toyota Yaris are $1,156 a year including full coverage.
+Comprehensive costs approximately $200 a year, collision insurance costs $338, and liability costs around $460.
+Liability-only coverage costs as low as $510 a year, and high-risk coverage costs around $2,502.
+Teenage drivers cost the most to insure at up to $4,546 a year.

 Average premium for full coverage: $1,156

-Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Rates include averaging for all U.S. states and Yaris trim levels.
+Estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 U.S. states and Yaris trim levels.

-For a driver in their 40's, insurance rates for a Toyota Yaris range from the cheapest price of $510 for the bare minimum liability coverage to a high of $2,502 for a driver who requires high-risk insurance.
+For the average driver, Toyota Yaris insurance rates range from the low end price of $510 for the bare minimum liability coverage to a high of $2,502 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.